MaartenStaa/lua_interpreter/instruction_set.md

 the top value from the stack and sets the local variable at the index to the value.
 The index here is relative to the current stack frame.

+If the value on the stack refers to an upvalue, the upvalue is set instead.

 ### `GetLocal`

 Reads a stack index from the bytes directly following the instruction.
 It looks up the local variable at the index and pushes the value onto the stack.
 The index here is relative to the current stack frame.

+If the local variable refers to an upvalue, the inner value of the upvalue is extracted and pushed onto the stack.

+### `SetUpval`

+Reads an upvalue index from the bytes directly following the instruction.
+It pops the top value from the stack and sets the upvalue at the index in the current call frame to the popped value.

+### `GetUpval`

+Reads an upvalue index from the bytes directly following the instruction.
+It looks up the upvalue at the index in the current call frame and pushes the value onto the stack.

 ### `LoadVararg`